Showing posts with label House Rules. Show all posts

 Author’s thoughts:

 Death and Dismemberment systems, grisly as they may be, are something I really want in games but am never satisfied with.
-I started the year with a Death and Dismemberment system (Hackjack, which was this unwieldy thing) and I’m ending the year with another Death and Dismemberment.
-Though I'm sure it's not my last, I’m more satisfied with this system few quite a few reasons - it gives the player a bit of control (but not too much), remains tense, it caters for any kind of damage received because it is powered by a player’s imagination rather than tables, it doesn't require a large subsystem to explain or that intrudes on other parts of the game, it doesn't make PCs too hardy (it actually gives an advantage to lower level characters) and only distributes dramatic, cool wounds.
-I'm sure this method can be expanded on, for example, you might be able to 'recharge' the ability to be wounded by carousing or Dwarves/Barbarians/Orcs might be able to receive two wounds per level rather than one.
+I started the year with a Death and Dismemberment system (Hackjack, which was this overwrought, unwieldy thing) and I’m ending the year with another.
+Though I'm sure it's not my last attempt, I’m more satisfied with this system for quite a few reasons - it gives the player a bit of control (but not too much), remains tense, it caters for any kind of damage received because it is powered by a player’s imagination rather than tables, it doesn't require a large subsystem to explain or intrude mechanically on other parts of the game, it doesn't make PCs too hardy (it actually gives an advantage to lower level characters) and only distributes dramatic, cool wounds that player's would be happy with.
+I'm sure this Death and Dismemberment method can be expanded on, for example, you might be able to 'recharge' the ability to be wounded by carousing or Dwarves/Barbarians/Orcs might be able to receive two wounds per level rather than one.
+It would also work as an Insanity system.

 Summary:

-Once per level, a PC reduced to 0 HP can avoid death by taking a wound.
+Once per level, a PC reduced to 0 HP or lower can avoid death by taking a wound.

 Propose Wounds: The Wounded character’s player suggests a lesser and a greater wound (e.g., lost finger vs lost hand).